-1. Students will identify sources that were meaningful in their educational formation, and dialogue with others about their impact and significance, including multicultural perspectives.
+1. Students will identify sources that were meaningful in their educational formation, and dialogue with others about the impact and significance of these sources, including multicultural perspectives.

 2. Students will utilize skills in close reading, analysis, critical thinking, writing, and small group communication in a senior experience that nurtures cross-disciplinary appreciation, and independent synthesis.

 3. Students will structure and complete a learning activity deemed personally significant, and thereby, clarify the connection between course studies, critical and creative thinking, and life applications.

 4. Students will demonstrate presentational competencies through this capstone project.

 This course is a seminar in which we all read selected materials and discuss them and their relevance to our lives.
 For discussion to be rich and fruitful, it is imperative that we read the assignments carefully and contemplate questions and comments about them.
 You also should come to class prepared not only to engage the readings fully but also to make connections among readings from week to week and to move beyond the readings to your previous coursework, your lives, experiences, hopes, and dreams.
 During the first three sessions we will cover instructor chosen readings and activities to engage the topics.
 The fourth and fifth sessions will be used for individual appointments with the instructor, the outcome of which is an accepted proposal for your senior project.
 The sixth session will cover instructor chosen readings and activities.
 After session six, we move into the portion of the course that is student driven.
 For the next three weeks (sessions 7, 8, and 9), while you concentrate on finishing your senior project, we will cover theme-driven, student-selected readings and media events that allow you to share meaningful materials with one another while we continue the seminar.
 Students will be responsible for identifying themes and working in groups to select materials for those three weeks.
 Each theme-related group will plan the class for the night of their topic and lead the activities and discussions.